The first ionisation energy is the

 As you might expect the ionisation energy required to remove successive

-As As an example consider the ionisation energies for aluminium, atomic number 13, with an
+As an example consider the trend in the ionisation energies for the group III metal aluminium; atomic number 13 and with an

 The ionisation energy required to remove the first 7

-electrons from aluminium is shown in the table below.
+electrons from aluminium are shown in the table below.

 As you can see the more electrons that are removed